GeertvanHorrik/MultiTargetingProject/README.md

 This project has been written as an example for the [blog post about multi-targeting platforms with a single project](http://geertvanhorrik.com/2018/03/14/multi-targeting-net-4-6-net-4-7-uap-10-0-with-a-single-project/).

+# How to build this example

+1. Open powershell with the repository as working directory
+2. `.\build.ps1 -target package`

+# How does it work?

+The scripts are extremely generic.
+One only has to customize 2 files:

+1. `/build.cake`
+2. `/deployment/cake/variables.cake` (but really, your build server should be passing in these values)

+The cake magic happens in `/deployment/cake/tasks.cake`

 # Project differences compared to the original template

 Compared to the [original multi-targeting example](https://oren.codes/2017/01/04/multi-targeting-the-world-a-single-project-to-rule-them-all/), the following changes were made.